Hagar-Gomaa/DeComposePractise/README.md

 ## **MyComposeApp:**
-This Android application demonstrates a two-screen architecture using Jetpack Compose, Coil for image loading, Decompose for navigation, and the MVI architecture pattern with MVIKotlin.
+This Android application demonstrates a two-screen architecture using Jetpack Compose, Coil for image loading, Decompose for navigation, and the MVI architecture pattern with MVI.

 * **Screen 1:** Show list of images of type jpeg and svg from internet, with **Show more** button.